Coconut Lime Cupcakes - Keto/Low Carb/Gluten-Free

 Take the shredded or flaked coconut and grind it in a food processor or mini chopper.
 You want a fine shred, but don’t grind it so much that it becomes flour.

-In a separate bowl, add in the eggs, sour cream, heavy cream, lime juice and zest, Swerve, coconut and vanilla extracts, then mix to combine.
+In a separate bowl, add in the eggs, coconut cream, heavy cream, lime juice and zest, Swerve, coconut and vanilla extracts, then mix to combine.

 Add in the dry ingredients and mix, just until combined.
 Scoop into 10 silicone cupcake liners or a muffin pan sprayed with nonstick spray, then bake for 15-18 minutes or until a toothpick, when inserted, comes out clean.
 Allow the cupcakes to cool before frosting.